len23/Advanced_Building_Blocks-Enumerables/README.md

 ### Install

+Clone this repo with: `git clone https://github.com/len23/Advanced_Building_Blocks-Enumerables`\
-Give the methods inside the file "app.rb" a random array and type in your terminal (inside the directory of the project) "ruby app.rb"
+Give the methods inside the file `app.rb` a random array and type in your terminal (inside the directory of the project) `ruby app.rb`

 ### Usage

-Practicing to build the methods manually

-### Run tests

-rubocop
+Follow the insctructions below in order to use this project:

+- Open `app.rb` file in your favorite editor
+- You can check it with Rubocop
+- In your teminal run `ruby app.rb`

 ## Authors